httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In this example, the message content conveys complete representation data.
-This means that in the response, `Content-Digest` and `Repr-Digest` are both computed over the JSON object `{"hello": "world"}` followed by an LF, and thus have the same value.
+This means that in the response, `Content-Digest` and `Repr-Digest` are both computed over the JSON object `{"hello": "world"}` followed by an LF; thus, they have the same value.

 ~~~ http-message
 GET /items/123 HTTP/1.1
 Host: foo.example

 ~~~
-{: title="GET request for an item"}
+{: title="GET Request for an Item"}

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792